svedel/greattunes/README.md

 ##### Simple approach: faster, but no control over covariate names and data types
 Each covariate is defined by a tuple, and the order of the tuples defines the order of the covariates.
 The same order must be used later if covariates are manually reported via the `.tell`-method.

+###### Covariate data types
+Covariate data type is critical because it impacts how to handle the covariate during the optimization.
+In this simple approach, data types are inferred from the provided data in `covars` as indicated by the table below.

 | Data type | How report | Example | Comments |
 | --------- | ---------- | ------- | -------- |